SALHOUSE / SALHOUSE BROAD

 This small Norfolk village is home to Prima Rosa, a vintage tea room and craft shop which also stocks locally brewed beers, wines and spirits.

-Salhouse has a local pub two doors down from Braemar - The Bell Inn - Please note this pub is currently changing owners and has reduced hours - The Bell will be a gastro pub/fish restaurant in due course.
+Salhouse has a local pub two doors down from Braemar - The Bell Inn - Please note this pub is currently up for sale and has reduced hours - open Fri-Sun.

-Wander down Vicarage Road to Salhouse Lodge where you can sit back and relax in the peaceful grounds and enjoy live music on a Sunday.
+Wander down Vicarage Road to Salhouse Lodge where you can sit back and relax in the peaceful grounds and enjoy live music on a Sunday in the summer months.

 Just around the corner from the Lodge is Salhouse All Saints Church, which dates back to the early fifteenth century and is also accessible by public footpath through the fields surrounding Salhouse.